versehe/AB_Testing_Notebook/Statistical Inference/02. Distribution/README.md

    * model survival data
    * model rates
    X ~ P(λ*t) ,where
-      * λ = E(x/t) is the expected count per unit of time
+      * λ = E(x/t) is the expected rate, or count per unit of time
-      * t stands for total monitor time for example, if average rate is 2.5, and we want to know what's the possibility of a count after 5 hours, then lamda = 2.5*5
+      * t stands for total monitor time
+   for example, if average rate is 2.5, and we want to know what's the possibility of a count after 5 hours, then lamda = 2.5*5